 It was almost torturing to watch the video series again.
 But it was worth it because now I could relate the material to the sample questions that I listened to in the audiobook.
 The Cybrary video now had more meaning to me because I understood how the content directly related to the sample test questions.

 I watched the videos on my iPhone every night until I fell asleep.

 Week 5, 6, 7, 8, 9, 10 – I did not realize this at the time, but I now began the most crucial part of my training.

-I mentioned that I was preparing for the test to a few CISSPs that I knew from my church and work.
+I mentioned that I was preparing for the test to a few cybersecurity folks that I knew from my church and work.
 Three of these people told me the same thing.
 They said that the key to passing the test is to take practice exams over and over.
 Of course, this made sense to me.
 I already know this.

 But what caught me off guard is that all three of them told me to use a strangely named website for the practice exams: cccure.

 So, I went to cccure.
 And I got to work.

 This site does an excellent job of simulating the actual exam.
 I used this website to become an expert test taker.
-I answered every single question on the test engine.
-I reviewed the answers to the questions.
+I answered every single question on the test engine, and I reviewed the answers to the questions.
 I memorized the answers and why they were correct.

 I fully expected that I would see the same or very similar question on the actual exam.

 Then I answered all of the test questions again.

 I spend several hours on most days, just taking the practice tests.
 If there were something that I did not understand, then I would google the answer and figure it out.

 I spend almost two months taking these practice tests.
 Over and over.
 By doing this, I was memorizing the answers.
 As I said, I honestly expected that I would see the same questions on the test.